A number of articles and videos were produced which you can view;

 Martyn Milne, Programme Manager for the Digital Transformation of Planning

-Now it’s the exciting bit.
-After all the work that has gone into understanding the breadth and complexity of the issues we face, and the scale of opportunity that transforming planning will bring… after all the time, energy and focus that has gone into producing a Strategy that articulates our approach… now the transformation begins.
+After all the work that has gone into understanding the breadth and complexity of the issues we face, and the scale of opportunity that transforming planning will bring.
+After all the time, energy and focus that has gone into producing a Strategy that articulates our approach…the transformation can now begin.

 Speaking with some of the people involved in shaping this programme of work, we see a real appetite and ambition.
 Appetite for moving into the delivery phase to see the foundations of transformation being laid, and ambition for game-changing innovation that will really make a difference.